 Health Translations is an initiative from the Victorian Government of Australia.
-The Centre for Culture, Ethnicity and Health has been contracted by the Victorian Department of Health and Human Services to manage and improve the directory.
+The Centre for Culture, Ethnicity and Health has been contracted by the Victorian Department of Health and Human Services to manage and improve the library.

 If you’d like to make a comment or suggestion, please get in contact with us and one of our team members will get in touch with you.

 We aim to improve the health and wellbeing of people from culturally and linguistically diverse backgrounds.

 We do this by providing health professionals and community members with reliable, accurate, and up to date health and wellbeing information in over 100 languages.

 We link to multilingual resources published by government departments, peak health bodies, hospitals, and community health and welfare organisations.

 Health Translations is continually growing by organisations who register their translated health information.
-Our team is dedicated to expanding the directory and actively source high quality translated health information on the web.
+Our team is dedicated to expanding the library and actively source high quality translated health information on the web.

-If you have a multilingual resource you would like linked on Health Translations, please register your resource.
+If you have a multilingual resource you would like linked to Health Translations, please register your resource.

 Quality of resources

 We ensure that all linked resources are of high standard and provide reliable translated health and wellbeing information.

-Each resource has to meet certain criteria outlined in the editorial guidelines and the collection policy.
+Each resource has to meet certain criteria outlined in our Editorial Guidelines.
 If you’d like to see what criteria each resource must meet, have a look at this checklist.

 How it works

 Health Translations provides direct links to reliable translated health and wellbeing resources produced in Australia.